rob-myers/rob-myers.github.io/docs/plan.md

 - Can set opacity of layers
 - Can change layers
+- Can store selection as layer
-- Can set Brush polygon by selecting
+- Can drag a layer

 - Fix multiline command launched from intermediate line
 - Start writing post / decide on blog format